Phdery/BlackJack-Brawl/ProjectDocument.md

 **Checking Winner**

-Checks all possible scenerios:
+Checks all possible scenarios after player and enemy both stop:
-- Same score or both bust: no change
+- Same score or both bust: tie
 - Only enemy bust: player win
 - Only player bust: enemy win
-- Both don't bust: Compare score
+- Both don't bust: compare score

 The score is calculated in the table by checking the current cards in the player and enemy's hand (which includes ace logic within, whether ace is 1 or 11), and using that we can determine who wins and how much damage is supposed to be dealt.